sf-kiwi-cpat/slack-responding-bot/README.md

 ### Slack Message Response

 The response that sent will also include 2 buttons - one that the user should press if the response answered their question, and the other if it didn't.
-Once those buttons are clicked, the App will send a reaction to the top level post - either a check mark to indicate it is answered, or a question mark to indicate help is still required.
+Once those buttons are clicked, the App will send a reaction to the top level post - either a check mark ✅ to indicate it is answered, or a question mark❓ to indicate help is still required.
 This is to help SE's who monitor the selling channels to know if an answer is still required for the question that was asked, so they can spend more time answering difficult questions, rather than pointing to content that already exists.

 The app will also response with a message in the thread as appropriate - either saying it was glad that it could help, or that an expert will take a look when they have a moment.